USCyberMilitia/Hello-Friend-Welcome-to-Our-World-/README.md

 ## Redacta Pro

-**Redacta Pro** is a document redaction and evidence-preparation tool designed for high-volume records work.
+**Redacta Pro** is a document and audio and video redaction and evidence-preparation tool designed for high-volume records work.
+It can do 129 hours of government quoted work in less than 5 minutes.
+And that's just the document side!

 It is built for situations where people need to redact, process, organize, and prepare large volumes of sensitive documents quickly and safely.

 It supports the broader mission of public records work, investigations, evidence review, legal preparation, and accountability research.

----

-## Body Camera Redaction & Review Tools

-We are building tools to process body camera footage and other sensitive video evidence.

-The goal is to support:
+It will be released soon and has the following features:

 - face detection
 - selective redaction
+- location/setting based redaction
 - subtitles
 - phrase-based audio redaction
 - safer public release